 “Scoop,” the headline read, “Trump Team Considers Nationalizing 5G Network.”
 At the time, Spalding, a brigadier general in the Air Force who previously served as a defense attaché in Beijing, had been in the military for nearly three decades.
 At the N.S.C., he was studying ways to insure that the next generation of Internet connectivity, what is commonly referred to as 5G, can be made secure from cyberattacks.

+“I wasn’t looking at this from a policy perspective,” he said.
 Low-Band to mmWave: The Different Types of 5G and How They Work.
 If you’ve been keeping up on news about the next generation of wireless technology, 5G, you’ve likely come across the terms “low-band,” “mid-band,” and “millimeter wave” in your reading.

 But what do those terms actually mean?
 The answer provides a good overview of how 5G works, so we break it down in this guide to the different types of 5G.
 If you want a full overview of 5G — from what it is to how it will be used — check out our in-depth explainer.
 How radio wave spectrum works.
 EU 5G Appeal – Scientists warn of potential serious health effects of 5G – JRS Eco Wireless.

 In an appeal to the European Union, more than 180 scientists and doctors from 36 countries warn about the danger of 5G, which will lead to a massive increase in involuntary exposure to electromagnetic radiation.

 The scientists urge the EU to follow Resolution 1815 of the Council of Europe, asking for an independent task force to reassess the health effects.
 “We, the undersigned scientists, recommend a moratorium on the roll-out of the fifth generation, 5G, for telecommunication until potential hazards for human health and the environment have been fully investigated by scientists independent from industry.
 5G will substantially increase exposure to radiofrequency electromagnetic fields (RF-EMF) on top of the 2G, 3G, 4G, WiFi etc. for telecommunications already in place.